N-Acetylcysteine for Mitochondrial Disease

 The trial information does not specify whether you need to stop taking your current medications.
 Please consult with the study team for guidance.

-Is N-Acetylcysteine (NAC) safe for humans?
+Is there any evidence suggesting that N-Acetylcysteine is likely to be safe for humans?

 Michio Hirano, MD